zeevjo/joseph-glasses-shop/README.md

 ### Transitions

 - Smooth animations implemented across the site for user interaction.
-- Transitions included in the navigation bar, product hover effects, and page loads.

 1. On :hover over a link in the navbar (on a laptop or wide screen), a line will transition under the link.